Updated on March 5th, 2026 by Felix Martinez

 Final Thoughts

-While many retailers have struggled to adapt to the change in commerce shopping habits, Walmart has made the proper strategic investments, in our view.
+While many retailers have struggled to adapt to changes in shopping habits, Walmart has made the right strategic investments, in our view.
 The company’s impressive e-commerce growth reflects this view.

-The company has performed well and the stock is currently trading at an all-time high.
-We find the company’s dividend track record impressive, even if the most recent dividend hike was 13%.
+The company has performed well, and the stock is currently trading at an all-time high.
+We find the company’s dividend track record impressive, even if the most recent dividend hike was 5.3%.

 Walmart is a safe, defensive stock in times of economic hardship, but its rich valuation prevents it from being a buy today.
 As a result, we rate it a hold.